peidevs/Event_Resources/PendingMeetUps.md

 #### February 2017

 * cat-herder is TBD
-* speaker 1: Jim Murphy on AWS or DevOps (confirmed)
+* speaker 1: Jim Murphy on AWS or DevOps (confirmed in JAN 2017)
 * speaker 2: Ross Evans on machine learning (confirmed)

 #### March 2017